 B. Parties, representatives, and other attendees shall conduct themselves with dignity, shall show courtesy and respect for one another and for the Hearing Officer, and shall follow any additional guidelines of decorum ordered by the Hearing Officer in the proceeding; attorneys must comply with the Colorado Rules of Professional Conduct.

 1. Incorporation by Reference.
 The Colorado Rules of Professional Conduct are incorporated by reference in Rule 6(B) include only the version that was in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Rules of Professional Conduct are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Professional Conduct are available for public inspection during regular business hours at the Office of the Hearings Division of the Department of Revenue, [1707 Cole Boulevard, Suite 300, Golden, Colorado 80401][Deleted: ].
 The Colorado Rules of Professional Conduct are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearings Division’s website.

 C. To ensure proper conduct, decorum, judicial efficiency, and orderly progress of the hearing, the Hearing Officer may take appropriate action, including but not limited to: